 3. 26% of the cases (1,228 inmates) represent a data interpretation problem for the MILITARY STATUS field.
 They cannot be interpreted as either veterans or non-veterans.
-This is because the MILITARY STATUS field accepts entries of "V" and "N" (for a blank field cannot be assumed to be a negative response (nonveteran.)
-It is clear that the data entry procedure for this
+This is because the MILITARY STATUS field accepts entries of "V" and "N" (for veteran and non-veteran), and accepts blanks (no entry.)
+Thus, a blank field cannot be assumed to be a negative response (nonveteran.)
+It is clear that the data entry procedure for this field is not uniform.